tlevine/overflows-ecohack3/readme.md

 <!-- picture with dots -->

+The MPS throttle start (solid circle) and end (empty circle) apparently indicates overflows coming from the Manhattan pump station, which gets sent through the Newtown Creek station.
+We ignored these overflows.

 For each of these hours, we also acquired the most recent observation from Weather Underground.
 This resulted in a table that looked like this.